Dr Vicki Carpenter

-Currently Vicki is a second term elected Board member of the New Zealand Council for Educational Research, and Chairperson of its Audit and Risk sub-committee.
+Currently Vicki is a second term elected Board member and Deputy Chairperson of the New Zealand Council for Educational Research, and Chairperson of its Audit and Risk sub-committee.
 She is a monitor of Teacher Education programmes for the Education Council.

 She recently co-edited Twelve thousand hours.
 Education and poverty in Aotearoa, New Zealand 2014, Dunmore), and has co-edited five other education texts.
 Vicki has published and co-published a wide range of articles and chapters.
 Social justice and issues surrounding equity are central themes in her research and writings.